-- MRC Skills Development Fellow (Institute of Health & Wellbeing Social Sciences)
+- MRC Skills Development Fellow (MRC/CSO Social & Public Health Sciences Unit)

 Dr. Emily Long is a Medical Research Council (MRC) Skills Development Fellow, with a joint appointment in the College of Social Sciences, and the MRC/CSO Social and Public Health Sciences Unit.
 She works within the Complexity in Health Improvement and Social Relationships and Health Improvement programmes.

 Emily holds a PhD in Psychology, with an emphasis on sociobehavioral epidemiology, from Utah State University.
 She is currently Principal Investigator on an Economic and Social Research Council (ESRC) grant investigating loneliness and wellbeing among young people in the UK using secondary data analysis.

 My research related to social networks includes projects related to:

 1. The mechanisms through which social relationships impact health outcomes (e.g., substance use, mental health)